ladromelaboratoire/WP_old_browser/readme.md

-# Old Browser
+# WP Old Browser

 This plugins helps managing older browsers while visiting a Wordpress prowered web-site.
 It delivers to visitor a proper web page which explain the incompatibility and the process to upgrade the the web-browser through useful links.
 The simple HTML served may be supported by any browser.

-It has been developped according to [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) : do the job simply, efficiently, silently.
+It has been developped to do the job simply, efficiently, silently.
 That means no admin page, no database use.

 # Plugin description